VDorchester14/oppie-shell/README.md

 # oppie-shell
-A linux shell written in c
+A linux shell written in C.